 The real reason, according to Pilot Flying J spokesperson Stephanie Myers, is the fact that the flagpole is broken and currently being replaced.

-Myer said Pilot Flying J is “proudly American” and was founded Korean War veteran James A. “Jim” when he opened the first Pilot on November 20, 1958, in Gate City, Virginia, paying $6,000 for an existing location.
-Gas costs 27.9 cents per gallon.
+Myer said Pilot Flying J is “proudly American” and was founded by Korean War veteran James A. “Jim” when he opened the first Pilot on November 20, 1958, in Gate City, Virginia, paying $6,000 for an existing location.
+Gas costs 27.9 cents per gallon at the time.

 “Pilot Flying J shows that pride in all of our locations, whether that’s a flag outside, promoting military products in our stores, or through our many philanthropic efforts with organizations such as Bunker Labs, Fisher House Foundation, Operation Honor Guard, Special Operations Wounded Warrior, and Wreaths Across America, Myer said.

 Pilot Flying J is the largest operator of travel centers in North America, with more than 750 locations in 43 states and six Canadian provinces.
 Headquartered in Knoxville, Tennessee, the company employs more than 26,000 people.

 The Haslam family still owns the company, with Jimmy Haslam as CEO.

 Jimmy Haslam also owns the Cleveland Browns of the National Football League.